s3727853/WebCrawler-Backend/README.md

 ## Development

-Please note this is currently running on port 3001 in development mode and when accessing API routes you will need to reflect this.
+Please note this is currently running on port 3001 in development mode (when you run it locally) and when accessing API routes you will need to reflect this.

 ### Local

-Start an Express server that watches for file changes in `src/` or `.env` and redeploys:

 ```sh
 npm run start:dev